textlint/textlint/README.md

 }
 ```

-You can also configure options for specific rules in your `.textlintrc` file.
+You can also configure options for specific rules in your `.textlintrc.json` file.

 ```json
 {